Jayanthinag/To-Do-List/README.md

 # To-Do-List
-This will create a simple yet responsive to-do list application.
-Users can add new tasks, mark them as completed, and remove tasks.
+This simple to-do list application,where you can add tasks by typing them into an input field and clicking the "Add Task" button.
+The tasks will be displayed as list items below.